-Since I{TEX} in its generic form cannot easily handle system fonts a variant called XeIATEX has been created.
-XeIATEX can access system fonts in a more direct way but because there are internal differences between pdfIATEX and XeIATEX we must be careful when trying to use certain packages in documents.
-Some (most) work with pdfIATEX while some require XeIATEX.
+Since LATEX in its generic form cannot easily handle system fonts a variant called XeLATEX has been created.
+XeLATEX can access system fonts in a more direct way but because there are internal differences between pdfLATEX and XeLATEX we must be careful when trying to use certain packages in documents.
+Some (most) work with pdfLATEX while some require XeLATEX.
 This is the price paid by maintaining backwards compatibility.
 However, any problem is easily handled with some understanding of the two systems and by not overusing packages that we do not know anything about.

-The way LATEX handles information that requires recursive treatment is to store results in external files (Table 3).
+The way LaTeX handles information that requires recursive treatment is to store results in external files (Table 4).
 This applies to, for example, the table of contents, figure and table references, reference citations.
-The first run of LATEX generates lists of all such cross-referencing information while LATEX type-sets the document.
+The first run of LaTeX generates lists of all such cross-referencing information while LaTeX type-sets the document.
 This way the location of each cross-referenced object becomes known.
-LATEX then needs a second run to find all references to the objects and replace these locations with the number of the figure or table or reference of the article.
+LaTeX then needs a second run to find all references to the objects and replace these locations with the number of the figure or table or reference of the article.
 The result is that the document is compiled, not once, but in fact several times in order for all cross-referencing information to be properly located.
 Once this is accomplished you will find several files generated by this process that contains information from the process.

-Table 3.
-Some of the more common files (extensions) generated when compiling a IAT{EX} document.
+Table 4.
+Some of the more common files (extensions) generated when compiling a LATEX document.
 Note that some files are generated only when specific implementations are used.

 Extension Description

-Extension Description

 .aux Generic information, mostly cross-referencing

-.bib $BibT{EX}$ reference data base file
+.bib BibT E X reference data base file

-.bbl bibliography produced by BibT E X
+.bbl bibliography produced by BibTeX

-.bst BibT E X b ibliography style file
+.bst BibT E X bibliography style file

-.blg \mathbf{b} ibliography (BibT E X) \log file
+.blg bibliography (BibT E X) log file

-.cls IAT_EX class file
+.cls LATEX class file

 .dvi device independent file

 .lof list of figures

-.log complete compilation diagnostics reported by ${\rm IAT}{\rm E}{\rm X}$
+.log complete compilation diagnostics reported by LATEX

 .lot list of tables

 .out hyperref PDF bookmarks

-.sty I4T E X package file
+.sty LATEX package file

-.tex $\mathbb{I}{E} $ or $\mathbb{T}{E} $ document file
+.tex LATEX or TEX document file

 .toc table of contents

-Depending on what you include in your document IATEX will need to be run several times and maybe also involve other supplementary programs such as BibTEX.
-As an example, we can view the series of runs necessary in order to produce a table of contents and a reference list using the fully automated bibliography (Figure 3).
+Depending on what you include in your document LaTeX will need to be run several times and maybe also involve other supplementary programs such as BibTeX.
+As an example, we can view the series of runs necessary in order to produce a table of contents and a reference list using the fully automated bibliography (Figure 5).

-Figure 3.
-The pdf $\square T_EX$ work flow for a document containing a table of contents (generating the .toc and a reference system based on a a $BibT_EX$ data base.
-Note that $pdf \square T_EX$ needs to be run twice after the $BibT_EX$ run in order for the cross referencing and reference list to be inserted correctly in the document.
-Many, if not all, $\square T_EX$ editors take care of this work flow automatically.
+Figure 5.
+The pdfLATeXwork flow for a document containing a table of contents (generating the .toc and a reference system based on a a BibTeX data base.
+Note that pdfLATeX needs to be run twice after the BibTeX run in order for the cross referencing and reference list to be inserted correctly in the document.
+Many, if not all, LATeX editors take care of this work flow automatically.